scott-fryxell/scott-fryxell.github.io/content/articles/the-white-collar-apocalypse-is-nigh.md

 This is manufactured scarcity.
 These kids are often from affluent families with security. and yet they are actiing like they won't be able to survive.
 That they will be judged as failures unless they strive and glass face eveyone in perpetual excitement and motivation.

 Each of them is forced into faking it, striving, proving their value or die judged as unworthy.
 Service never enters the equation (unless it pads the resume).
 Any of these kids who get into Wharton are going to feel absolutely entitled to all the cake.
-They worked so hard beating the rest of us at going to college they'll know, be absoutly certain, they deseve it.
+They worked so hard beating the rest of us at going to college they'll know, be absolutely certain, they deserve it.

   > Isabella Glassman: Naturally, when thousands of students rush into the same handful of majors and professions, supply cannot possibly meet demand.
 That’s particularly true now, as openings for postgraduate tech industry jobs [advertised](https://www.wsj.com/lifestyle/careers/computer-science-majors-job-market-7ad443bf) on the student job board Handshake decreased about 30 percent this spring from the prior year.
 [Job openings in the financial sector](https://www.retailbankerinternational.com/analysis/inflation-market-turbulence-contributing-to-decline-in-finance-jobs/) are similarly declining.
 [Consulting firms](https://www.reveliolabs.com/news/business/the-view-from-30k-feet-tough-times-ahead-for-consulting/#:~:text=First%2C%20we%20find%20that%20despite,dates%20for%20undergraduates%20and%20MBAs.) have cut numbers of new hires and delayed start dates for undergraduates with offers.

 Desperation abounds among our most privileged children.
 They can't sleep, they are depressed and doom scrolling like desperate starving children.
-They know the oportunities are drying up; How will They  survive as the robots steal their opportunities?
+They know the opportunities are drying up; How will They survive as the robots steal everything they've earned ?

   > Sam Altman: AI models will soon serve as autonomous personal assistants who carry out specific tasks on our behalf like coordinating medical care on your behalf.
 At some point further down the road, AI systems are going to get so good that they help us make better next-generation systems and make scientific progress across the board.

-How to square this with a college system build on ever more elitist rings of scarcity, A system that pits kids with wealthy parents in a desperate struggle for survivle against each other.
+How to square this with a college system build on ever more elitist rings of scarcity, A system that pits kids with wealthy parents in a desperate struggle for survival against each other.

 Those of us who strive outside the elitist system are thrown away before we even get in the room.
 Innovation subsumes to desperate monopoly.
 Picking the right friends matters.